-Australian Privacy Statement and Policy of Motorola Solutions
+Australian Privacy Statement of Motorola Solutions

-Motorola Solutions is committed to ensuring the privacy of your personal information.
-We recognise that you are concerned about your privacy and about the confidentiality and security of personal information that Motorola Solutions may hold about you.
+Motorola Solutions is committed to ensuring the privacy of your Personal Information.
+We recognise that you are concerned about your privacy and about the confidentiality and security of Personal Information that Motorola Solutions may hold about you.